tjbick/startup/README.md

 - Direct message
 - Take notes and have them saved on the cloud
 - Notes can be shared with either read-only or edit permissions
+- Message board where posts can be replied to directly

 # Notes